chandantiwari/mindmeld/README.txt

 determination.

 This way prediction is easier task, and is much more in line with the logic of MBTI.
-Functions are at the core of the character make-up.
-Our experiments with logistic regression and regression trees has shown good results.
+Functions are at the core of the character make-up, not the individual letters.

 One last addition was predicting all combination of top two functions, which reduced the prediction task to 1.
 See code comments for more